pr2502/ra-multiplex/README.md

 gc_interval = 10 # every 10 seconds

 # ip address and port on which ra-multiplex-server listens
+# or unix socket path on *nix operating systems
 #
 # the default "127.0.0.1" only allows connections from localhost which is
 # preferred since the protocol doesn't worry about security.
-# ra-multiplex-server expects the filesystem structure and contents to be the
+# ra-multiplex server expects the filesystem structure and contents to be the
 # same on its machine as on ra-multiplex's machine. if you want to run the
 # server on a different computer it's theoretically possible but at least for
 # now you're on your own.